 Static made the point last week that many of my recent games have fallen into the “good” or at least “average” categories.
-It’s been a while since I’ve reviewed something particularly heinous, and he requested that I do so since they usually turn out to be amusing reads.
+It’s been a while since I’ve reviewed something particularly heinous, which he requested that I do, since they usually turn out to be amusing reads.
 I was happy to oblige, and I knew right where to go – back the well, so to speak.
 Or in this case, back to the future.

 We’ve already gone over how bad the first Back to the Future was.
 The sequel follows the same formula of overlong “overworld” sequences broken up by minigames ripped from classic Atari titles.
-Except in this case, you’ll be doing the digital equivalent of a treasure hunt through time.
-You will solve specific puzzle rooms to earn an item, and then take that item to another room in another time period, then repeat for the rest… and that’s the game.
+Except in this case, you’ll be doing a treasure hunt through time.
+You’ll solve specific puzzle rooms to earn an item, then take that item to another room in another time period.
+Repeat for the rest… and that’s the game.
 Yippie!

-I’ll spare you a long synopsis of Back to the Future 2.
-It doesn’t factor too much into the game plot anyway, except that the film involved a lot of traveling between three specific years, and the game does the same.
+The plot of Back to the Future 2 doesn’t factor in much here, except that the film involved a lot of traveling between three specific years and the game does the same.
 For the game, evil Biff Tannen has stolen your time machine and thirty objects from the film’s three time periods.
-He’s hidden each one in a wrong year, and is kicking back and watching the time continuum piss itself over the resulting confusion.
-There’s no particular reason given for wanting to destroy time itself, but this is exactly what will happen unless you bounce around the three years, and find and replace the mischievously-hidden objects.
+He’s hidden each one in a wrong year, and is now kicking back, watching the time continuum piss itself in confusion.
+There’s no particular reason given for wanting to destroy time itself, but this is exactly what will happen unless you bounce around the three years, finding and replacing the mischievously-hidden objects.

-And here’s the final laugh – you’re never TOLD what the item is when you pick it up.
+Here’s the final laugh – you’re never TOLD what the item is when you pick it up.
 The screen literally informs you that “you have picked up ….?”
 You must then rely on NES detail to figure out what you have acquired – and we all know how well that works.
-To further insult you, each item-placing room doesn’t directly tell you what item it requires – you have to solve a word scramble based on what you think the items you have could possibly be.
+When you take an item to a hidden room, you have to solve a word scramble to figure out what item it wants.
 “Milkshake” is probably an easy one to solve.
 But “Fire_Extinguisher” or “Roulette_Wheel?”
 C’mon.
-Picking the wrong item means that the item will disappear back to its original hidey spot, and you’ll have to go collect it again.
+Those tiny icons are your only clues.
+Picking the wrong item means that the item will disappear back to its original hidey spot, so you’ll have to go collect it again.
 There are no saves or passwords of course, but you probably already figured that.

-The game is divided into streets accessible through gates passing by in the background.
-There are sixteen streets in all, and they do not change their layout throughout the three time periods.
+Time periods are divided into streets accessible through gates passing by in the background.
+There are sixteen streets in all, and they do not change their layout throughout the three years.
 This allows for some mildly-interesting landmarks that alter across time, like the Courthouse from the film.
-Connecting streets change between time periods, so some streets are inaccessible from one period and require shuttling back and forth with the time machine.
+Connecting streets DO change between time periods, so some streets are inaccessible from one period and require shuttling back and forth with the time machine.
 However, it’s extraordinarily difficult to figure out what street you’re on.
-The gates contain some kind of marker system which may be a clue, and the landmarks assist somewhat, though there aren’t enough of them to really help.
+The gates contain some kind of marker system which may be a clue, and occasional landmarks assist somewhat, but there aren’t enough of them to really help.
 You’ll need hand-drawn maps if you want to finish the game – and that more than anything will probably affect whether you want to play.

 You can also collect an acorn that you can plant anywhere in the level.
 When you travel into the future, it will have turned into a sturdy stalk you can climb to reach unreachable platforms.
+That’s a unexpectedly smart use of the time mechanic.
 Some of the minigames are also mildly inventive, like the one where grabbing each clock builds out part of the level, or where deadly clones are sent after you and mimic your every platform jump.
-Fairly clever ideas, at least more so than I was expecting, and even though the game looks dated and weird as shit, there’s parts that are interesting to play.
+Even though the game looks dated and weird as shit, there’s parts that are interesting to play.

 There’s a “3” in that title, isn’t there?
 The two films were shot back to back, so I presume this is some side effect of the license or a plan to tie in with both.
 Either way, the “third” game is identical to what you’ve been playing all along, except taking place in the American Old West.
 This could really be considered the fourth time period, though you do not travel between years anymore, or have access to the DeLorean.
-Instead, you have a few desert screens that you wander through, with Western items hiding in locked caves (locked CAVES?) you must get keys for, and then rooms hidden under rocks that you must place them in.
+Instead, you have a few desert screens that you wander through, with Western items hiding in locked caves (locked caves?) that you must earn keys for.
+Rooms hidden under rocks are where the items must go.
 The main difference is that the treasure hunt is all contained to one time period, which obviously looks different.